phantomzone-org/phantom/compiler-tests/otc/README.md

 }
 ```

-Note that the struct is has repr(C) attribute.
-This is to ensure the storage layout of the struct is predictable and all the structs must have the repre(C) attribute.
+Note that the struct has the `repr(C)` attribute.
+This ensures the storage layout of the struct is predictable, and all structs must have the `repr(C)` attribute.

-Outputs are declared with the Output struct, where, like Input struct, fields of the struct are the outputs.
+Outputs are declared with the `Output` struct, where, like the `Input` struct, the fields of the struct are the outputs.

 ```rust
 #[repr(C)]